-Another important property of the effective resistance is Rayleigh's monotonicity law:
+Another property of the effective resistance visible in Figure 6 is Rayleigh's monotonicity law:

 "The effective resistances are monotone functions of the branch resistances."

 We will state Rayleigh's monotinicity law in the language of algebraic graph theory below.